The Chaplaincy Concentrations are designed for those called to Hospital Chaplaincy or Military Chaplaincy.

 Hospital Chaplaincy Path

 - Completion of a unit of CPE training at an approved training site.
-A chaplaincy student would take PSTD 565 CPE training (6 hours).
-These are typically offered in two formats:
+A chaplaincy student would take PSTD 565 CPE training (6 hours) in lieu of internship.
+CPE units are typically offered in two formats:

-- Summer 11-week intensive = 1 unit (100 hours of structured group and training and 300 hours of clinical practice—stipend offered by some hospitals)
+- Summer: 11-week full-time internship = 1 unit (100 hours of structured training and 300 hours of clinical practice—stipend offered by some hospitals)

-- Ordination or a certificate of ministry from the person's denomination.
+- Ordination or similar endorsement from the student's denomination.

-- After fulfilling the requirements of the Association of Professional Chaplains, the individual would apply for certification.
+- After fulfilling additional requirements from the Association of Professional Chaplains (APC), the individual would apply for board certification.
 Students are encouraged to become student members of APC.

 - The seminary CPE director posts information about several residency programs; students may also contact centers directly through acpe.edu.

 Those who feel called to military chaplaincy should contact the branch of service in which they desire to serve.
 The chaplain representative/recruiter for the area will acquaint you with the scholarships, requirements, and steps toward accomplishing this objective.

 Most branches of the military require the master of divinity (MDiv) degree for their chaplains.
 The MDiv course is designed to enable the student to prepare for ordination.
 Each student looking forward to ordination in a particular denomination must secure recommendation from, and follow procedures already established in, that church for such recognition.
 The seminary assumes no responsibility of this nature.